Vyral/base-template/_posts/2019-06-11-the-importance-of-staging.md

 <br>**2\.
 Stagers are masters of optics**.
 Professional stagers have a lot of tricks up their sleeves when it comes to playing up a home’s features in ways the average person would never consider.
 If you happen to have a small living room, for example, a stager will know exactly how to make it look more spacious.

 <br>**3\.
 Staging can distract from small problems.** The goal isn’t to deceive buyers, it’s simply a matter of drawing their eye to positive details instead of negative ones.
-When your home is staged, buyers are far less apt to focus on small imperfections.&nbsp;
+When your home is staged; buyers are far less apt to focus on small imperfections.&nbsp;

 The bottom line is that staging your home not only helps buyers see your house as their future home, it also helps you to sell faster and for more money.